mantinedev/mantine/README.md

 Mantine has a very friendly community, we are always happy to help you get started:

-- [Join Discord community](https://discord.gg/eUZpPbpxb4) – it is an easiest way to get help, all questions are usually answered in about 30 minutes
+- [Join Discord community](https://discord.gg/eUZpPbpxb4) – it is the easiest way to get help, all questions are usually answered in about 30 minutes
 - [GitHub Discussions](https://github.com/mantinedev/mantine/discussions) – ask anything about the project or give feedback

 ## Contributors